connervieira/Cortex/DOCUMENTATION.md

     - This setting is strictly visual, and doesn't influence functionality in any significant way.
 - The "Preview Display" setting determines whether or not Cortex will show a preview of the current image being processed by Predator.

-The "Connection Settings" section contains settings relating to the connection between Cortex and the Predator Fabric instance.
+The "Connection Settings" section contains settings relating to the connection between Cortex and the Predator instance.

-- The "Instance Directory" setting should be used to specify the absolute directory path of the Predator Fabric instance directory.
+- The "Instance Directory" setting should be used to specify the absolute directory path of the Predator instance directory.
-- The "Interface Directory" setting should be used to specify the absolute directory path of the Predator Fabric interface directory.
 - The "Image Stream" setting is an absolute file path the points to the image that will be show in the image preview, if enabled.